 Welcome to River Bend Foodbank!

 In eastern Iowa and western Illinois, 132,000 people are food insecure and do not know where their next meal is coming from.
-Whether it’s by advocating and raising awareness, making a financial contribution, or volunteering, you can find the way that’s right for you to make a difference this holiday season.
+Whether it’s by advocating and raising awareness, making a financial contribution (on Dec.
+1st all gifts from NEW donors will be matched dollar-for-dollar), or volunteering, you can find the way that’s right for you to make a difference this holiday season.
 Together we can solve hunger.

 Thanks, John Deere Training Center!